Don Quixote Had It Wrong

 I saw Roger walk down the hillside before he disappeared between two rocks thrice his size.
 I turned on the ignition and smiled as my trustful Nissan rumbled to a start.
 I turned the heating on, putting it to the max and placed my hands and feet just under the hot air – both my toes and fingers were almost purple.

-I took one last glance towards Perplexed Bob and then pulled away form the place, slowly driving towards town.
+I took one last glance towards Perplexed Bob and then pulled away from the place, slowly driving towards town.
 I passed some people walking towards the windmill – perhaps tourists – and saw Roger faring for a bus.
 The poor bastard would probably have to wait some hours.
 Serves him right.

 As I sped through the highway, I realized something: I no longer wanted to live in a cold place.
 I’ve always hated cold, so why was I living in such a frosty place to begin with?
 I made a note to start moving the next day.

 I never saw Bob or Roger again after that day.
 I met Nikolai once, two years after.
 I didn’t ask him about what happened after I left the windmill that day and he didn’t even mention it.
-The last thing he did for me was buy my old Nissan – I used the money to move out into another city
+The last thing he did for me was buying my old Nissan – I used the money to move out into another city

 Strange that I had needed a naked man on a windmill blade to make me realise just how much I hate living there.